 Conventional Kathak performances often start slowly, progressing to an ever faster tempo and ending in a dramatic climax.
 They include a combination of short and long dance compositions – tukras and todas.
 Most compositions also use bols, rhythmic words which can be recited either as a reminder for the dancers or as an integral part of the performance.

 Rhythmic patterns in Kathak can be complex.
-While a percussive instrument such as the tabla may express the rhythmic cycle, dancers in Kathak often engage in rhythmic play within a time cycle, creating a counterpoint to the underlying rhythm.
+While a percussive instrument such as the tabla may express the rhythmic cycle, dancers often engage in rhythmic play within a time cycle, creating a counterpoint to the underlying rhythm.